Diffusion: Jumps on the surface and in solids

 where $D_{ij} = D_{ji} \geq 0$ is a symmetric matrix of coefficients that characterize the intensities of jumps.
 The free places (vacancies) should be considered as special "particles" with concentration $c_0$.

 Various versions of these jump models are also suitable for simple diffusion mechanisms in solids.

-Diffusion in porous media
+Porous media

 For diffusion in porous media the basic equations are (if Φ is constant):

 where D is the diffusion coefficient, Φ is porosity, n is the concentration, m > 0 (usually m > 1, the case m = 1 corresponds to Fick's law).

 Care must be taken to properly account for the porosity (Φ) of the porous medium in both the flux terms and the accumulation terms.
 For example, as the porosity goes to zero, the molar flux in the porous medium goes to zero for a given concentration gradient.
 Upon applying the divergence of the flux, the porosity terms cancel out and the second equation above is formed.